grafana/mimir/docs/sources/mimir/references/configuration-parameters/index.md

 # CLI flag: -compactor.compaction-concurrency
 [compaction_concurrency: <int> | default = 1]

+# (experimental) How long the compactor should wait before compacting 1st level
+# blocks (uploaded by ingesters).
+This configuration option allows to reduce the
+# chances compactor begins compacting blocks before all ingesters have uploaded
+# their blocks to the storage.
+# CLI flag: -compactor.first-level-compaction-wait-period
+[first_level_compaction_wait_period: <duration> | default = 0s]

 # (advanced) How frequently compactor should run blocks cleanup and maintenance,
 # as well as update the bucket index.
 # CLI flag: -compactor.cleanup-interval